 If bandwidth usage is a concern for you, most vendors offer a feature called sampled NetFlow.
-Sampled NetFlow is the statistical sampling of packets: one packet from a certain range are processed by NetFlow and the rest are skipped.
+Sampled NetFlow is the statistical sampling of packets: one packet from a certain range is processed by NetFlow and the rest are skipped.
 Statistical sampling preserves most of the important flow properties, as long as the analyzer is aware that sampling is enabled.

 Certain router models can’t keep up with full NetFlow computing, and implement sampling as a way to reduce CPU load.
 If your network moves large volumes of traffic and the devices on it support sampled NetFlow, it’s a good idea to enable it.

 As a rule of thumb, sampling 1 out of 64 to 1 out of 100 packets should be safe for gigabit-scale bandwidth usage.
 1 out of 1,000 to 1 out of 10,000 packets is recommended for multi-gigabit to multi-terabit usage.
 Your equipment vendor’s documentation or website should have further guidance.

 SNMP, or Simple Network Management Protocol, has been the de facto standard for network monitoring for the past few decades and is now in its 3rd major revision, SNMPv3.
 Similar to NetFlow, SNMP has a concept of agents (analogous to a flow exporter) and managers (analogous to a flow collector).

 NetFlow and SNMP have some similarities, but it’s where they differ that’s most interesting.
 While they can both be used to monitor the throughput of a network, only NetFlow provides visibility into the what and the where of the traffic.